Remote Work Bliss: How I Survived Becoming A Remote Worker

 On the one hand, you’re more flexible and can choose when to work, this means I am more productive.
 On the other hand, you need to learn to collaborate in a totally new way.
 I believe in life-long learning and love change.
 I could handle that!

-The remote work reality was a rollercoaster
+The remote worker reality was a roller coaster

 Still, for the first few months after my employer made this transition, I worked from my home.
 I won’t lie.
 It was a bit of a roller coaster.